BackendStack21/k-mosaic/SECURITY_REPORT.md

 This eliminates statistical bias by rejecting values that would cause modular reduction bias.

+### VULN-014: Decapsulation throws on malformed ciphertext (implicit oracle)

+**File:** `src/kem/index.ts`
+**Lines:** 360-420 (approx)
+**Status:** ✅ **FIXED**

+#### Description

+Certain malformed or corrupted ciphertexts (for example, a truncated NIZK proof or malformed fragment lengths) could cause `decapsulate()` to throw exceptions or exhibit distinguishable behavior.
+This could be used as a decryption oracle by an attacker to learn about ciphertext validity.

+#### Fix Applied

+- Compute the **implicit rejection value** early from the raw ciphertext bytes and use it as the default return value on any validation failure.
+- Wrap critical parsing and verification steps in try/catch blocks: serialization, component decryption (SLSS/TDD/EGRW), NIZK deserialization and verification, and re-encapsulation.
+Any failure marks decapsulation as invalid but does not throw.
+- Normalize share lengths (expect 32-byte shares) and use zeroed fallbacks to avoid reconstruction exceptions.
+- Replace direct ciphertext byte comparison with fixed-length SHA3-256 hash comparisons to avoid leaks from variable-length ciphertexts.
+- Add a public key consistency check: `sha3_256(serializePublicKey(publicKey)) === secretKey.publicKeyHash`; treat mismatches as invalid decapsulation.
+- Added unit tests exercising tampering and malformed inputs: `test/kem-malformed.test.ts`.

+These changes ensure `decapsulate()` always returns a 32-byte pseudorandom secret (implicit reject) on invalid input, preventing oracle-style leakage.

 ---

 ### VULN-005: Potential Integer Precision Issues